Stevenzhang337/Geometry-Calculator-JS/README.md

 # Geometry-Calculator-JS
 Duration: May 2020 - July 2020

 This is my summer 2020 project where I made a geometry calculator web page.
 This was my largest project that spanned 3 months.
 I learned a lot about making web pages with basic HTML, CSS, and JS and how to work on large scale projects involing thousands of lines of code.
 I learned to write clean and scalable code and to document my work both in script and with a txt file.
+I also wrote a weekly dev log to keep track of my progress and to reflect on the state of the project so far.
 In this project, I made a canvas app that allows the users to create geometric figures and analyze its properties like length, area, and angle.
 It is very precise and allows the user to build very complex shapes.

 Some of its features include: